sheygildas/Automate_Local_App_Setup-/README.md

 - This is a follow up project from the [local app setup](https://github.com/sheygildas/Local_App_Setup) project
 - This is a multi tier web application stack.
 - This project can be setup locally on a laptop/desktop
-- This project will serve as the baseline for the other projects in this series.

 <br/>
 <div align="right">